Common Questions from Customers

 We strongly recommend seamless gutters.
 They’re custom made for your home or business from single strips of aluminum.
 This is a big improvement over gutter sections that are fastened together as they are installed.
 The most common place gutters leak or break after years of wear is at the joints and seams.
 Aluminum gutters are also lightweight, won’t rust, and are durable.
 Unlike cheap vinyl, they are very weather-resistant and hold paint well.

 Of course, there are other gutter materials available.
-Galvanized steel rain gutters are popular because they don’t bend as easily as aluminum when they encounter enemies like ladders and falling branches.
-The main drawback of galvanized steel is that rust will eventually take its toll, so they need more maintenance.
+Galvanized steel rain gutters are popular because they don’t bend as easily as aluminum when encountering enemies like ladders and falling branches.
+The main drawback of galvanized steel is that rust will eventually take its toll, requiring more maintenance.
 Stainless steel removes the rust factor and is one of the strongest materials in the industry, but they’re pricey.
-Copper gutters are among the most beautiful on the market, and like stainless steel are virtually indestructible, but the cost is even higher.
+Copper gutters are among the most beautiful on the market, and like stainless steel, are virtually indestructible, but the cost is even higher.

 When you perform regular annual maintenance of your roof, you should always be checking behind your gutters.
 The wood behind the gutters can collect condensation and begin to rot.
 Before you know it, you have a major problem that could cause your entire gutter system to need replacing.
 If you notice any bloating, cracking, or rotting behind your gutters, call the roofing contractors at Peak Roofing & Construction right away.
 We can help provide you with guidance and an estimate for repair or replacement.

 If your gutters have required frequent repairs, you may be wondering about gutter replacement.
 Traditional gutter systems can last between 20-30 years.
-However, if you notice significant cracks, holes, rust, or deep dents, it may be worth it to replace them earlier.
+However, replacing them earlier may be worth it if you notice significant cracks, holes, rust, or deep dents.
 This is especially true if you live in a climate that has frequent storms, like Texas.
 If you are trying to determine if you need to replace your gutters, the best method is to hire a professional.
-The roofers at Peak Roofing & Construction can come to your home and complete a full inspection on your roof and gutter system.
-We then will provide you with an estimate for the work to be completed, and options if you need to replace your gutters.
+The roofers at Peak Roofing & Construction can come to your home and complete a full inspection of your roof and gutter system.
+We then will provide you with an estimate for the work to be completed and options if you need to replace your gutters.

 The average lifespan of a gutter system depends on what material you have chosen.
-The most common type of gutter installed in Texas, aluminum, will last approximately 20 years, according to the National Association of Home Builders.
-However, keep in mind the extreme weather and heat that’s so common in Dallas can shorten their lifespan.
-Copper gutter systems can last up to 50 years with proper maintenance.
+According to the National Association of Home Builders, the most common type of gutter installed in Texas, aluminum, will last approximately 20 years.
+However, keep in mind the extreme weather and heat that’s so common in Dallas and Austin can shorten their lifespan.
+On the other hand, copper gutter systems can last up to 50 years with proper maintenance.
 If durability and lifespan are important to you when you need to install or replace your gutters, make sure to talk it over with a Peak Roofing & Construction gutter specialist.

 Ensuring you have a properly functioning gutter system at home is essential to protect against flooding, significant water damage, eroded landscape, and other problems due to runoff water.
 Upon first glance, a hanging gutter system usually seems quite easy to install.
 However, the installation process is relatively complicated and may require an engineer to complete.

 For an accurate quote of the cost to install a new drain, your best option is to call Peak Roofing & Construction directly and explain the job you want to be completed.
-When it comes to the actual cost of a gutter installation, numerous factors will play into the total.
+Numerous factors will play into the total when it comes to the actual cost of a gutter installation.
 For example, the cost of material will play a significant role.
 Vinyl costs less than aluminum, and steel costs more than both of them.
-Copper is the most expensive material often used in a gutter system.
+However, copper is the most expensive material often used in a gutter system.

-One could also include gutter hangars, guards, and screens, all of which reduce future maintenance and repair worries, but they also increase the cost of a gutter installation further.
+One could also include gutter hangars, guards, and screens, all of which reduce future maintenance and repair worries and further increase the gutter installation cost.
 The initial cost may be greater, but the long-term investment is usually quite clear.
 If you would prefer not to spend an exorbitant amount on repairs and maintenance down the line, opt for guards and screens today to protect your home or business.

 As a family-owned and locally-operated business, Peak Roofing & Construction is dedicated to providing the best roofing and gutter services in the areas we serve.
 Our reputation depends on it.
 It’s also why we can guarantee the craftsmanship on every project we do.

 Severe window damage is going to be obvious based on large cracks or shattered glass.
 But there is frequently more damage that is not apparent until you take a closer look.
 The damage can come from hail, high winds, or flying debris.
 Ideally, you should wait until the sun is out.
-Look for cracks and holes, broken panes and damaged frames.
+Look for cracks and holes, broken panes, and damaged frames.
 Even if there are just dents to the frame, you will want to make sure the insurance company acknowledges them and, hopefully, agrees to replace them or cover window repair at a minimum.
-It is very common in Dallas-Fort Worth to have window damage as a result of spring storms.
+It is very common in Dallas-Fort Worth and Austin to have window damage due to spring storms.